 - Request and review your credit report.
 Approval for Federal Grad Plus and Private loans are based on a review of your credit history.
 It is important to have a good credit record.
 Start by ordering a Free Annual Credit Report.
 You can also contact one of the three major credit reporting agencies: Equifax; 800 997 2493 or web: http://www.equifax.com/ Experian; 888 397 3742 or web: http://www.experian.com/ Trans Union; 800 888 4213 or web: http://www.transunion.com/

-- Eliminate any credit card balances you currently carry and only use your credit cards for emergencies only.
+- Eliminate any credit card balances you currently carry and only use your credit cards for emergencies.

 - Do not buy or lease a new car.
 Cornell offers great public transportation.

-- Don't use up all your savings to take a dream vacation before returning to school.
+- Do not use up all your savings to take a dream vacation before returning to school.

-- Don't hesitate to ask family members for support.
-I'm sure you don't want them to foot the bill for your entire education, but on gift giving occasions, they can get you a backpack, a pre-paid long distance calling card or perhaps even buy you a new computer as a "going back to school gift."
+- Do not hesitate to ask family members for support.
+I am sure you do not want them to foot the bill for your entire education, but on gift giving occasions, they can get you a backpack, gift cards for groceries and bills or perhaps even buy you a new computer as a "going back to school gift."